How to Choose a Supplement

 If you have a specific condition or strong family history for certain diseases then you might want to add extra “disease-specific” support.
 I usually recommend these type of supplements after emphasizing how the right multi-vitamin should be added first.

 With cancer there are lots of recommendations.
 I suggest getting a good resource guide such as Dr Keith Block’s book “Life Over Cancer” or “Defeat Cancer – 15 Doctors of Integrative and Naturopathic Medicine Tell You How” by Connie Strasheim.
 It is overwhelming the amount of data supporting various supplements for treating and preventing cancer and having a reputable guide is prudent.
 Our Cancer Protocol is a good starting point when consider cancer treatments.

 Neurologic problems such as dementia, memory loss, and peripheral nerve issues can benefit from things that support neurotransmitter production, lower inflammation, and protect the delicate myelin sheaths that cover and protect our nerves.
 Many amino acids and herbal products are available to support neurologic health.
 The recently studied pyrroloquinoline quinone (PQQ) is a novel compound that some consider being a newly discovered vitamin that has been shown in human studies to improve mental processing.
 Alpha glycerylphosphoryl choline (alpha GPC) may support memory and neurological function.

 Your first medicine is nutrition.
 Taking supplements is not intended to replace a healthy diet that should be chocked full of raw, preferably organic, fruits and vegetables, balanced with lean meats and anti-inflammatory fats.
 However, there is a case to be made for a logical and calculated supplement regimen.
-If you are going to consider taking supplements then perhaps this series will help you evaluate and choose wisely.
+If you are going to consider taking supplements then perhaps this article will help you evaluate and choose wisely.
 As with any supplement or over-the-counter medication I encourage you to inform your doctor and your pharmacist of your choices, particularly if you are taking prescription medications.

 Scott Rollins, MD, is Board Certified with the American Board of Family Practice and the American Board of Anti-Aging and Regenerative Medicine.
 He specializes in bioidentical hormone replacement for men and women, thyroid and adrenal disorders, fibromyalgia and other complex medical conditions.
 He is founder and medical director of the Integrative Medicine Center of Western Colorado (www.imcwc.com) and Bellezza Laser Aesthetics (www.bellezzalaser.com).
 Call (970) 245-6911 for an appointment or more information.